RamyaVenna/PortfolioProject/README.md

 # PortfolioProject
-This project showcases my work on SQL and python
+These projects would showcase my work on SQL and python.
+First Project is on Inflation expectations of households during 2021 and 2022.